-Radioactive waste comes from a number of sources.
-Radioactive (or nuclear) waste is a byproduct from nuclear reactors, fuel processing plants, hospitals, various industrial applications and research facilities.
-Radioactive waste are also naturally occurring radioactive materials (NORM) that can be concentrated as a result of the processing or consumption of coal, oil and gas, and some minerals.
+Radioactive waste comes from many sources.
+Radioactive (or nuclear) waste is a by-product of nuclear reactors, fuel processing plants, hospitals, various industrial applications, and research facilities.
+Radioactive waste is also naturally occurring radioactive materials (NORM) that can be concentrated due to the processing or consumption of coal, oil, gas, and some minerals.

 - Nuclear Fuel Cycle.
-The nuclear fuel cycle is a process chain consisting of a series of differing stages.
+The nuclear fuel cycle is a process chain consisting of various stages.
 The nuclear fuel cycle starts with the mining of uranium and ends with the disposal of nuclear waste.
-Radioactive waste from the front end of the nuclear fuel cycle is usually alpha-emitting waste from the extraction of uranium.
-It often contains radium and its decay products.
+Radioactive waste from the front end of the nuclear fuel cycle is usually alpha-emitting waste from the extraction of uranium, and it often contains radium and its decay products.
 The back end of the nuclear fuel cycle involves managing the spent fuel after irradiation.
-Spent nuclear fuel is due to presence of high amount of radioactive fission fragments and transuranic elements very hot and very radioactive.
+Spent nuclear fuel is due to the presence of a high amount of radioactive fission fragments and transuranic elements that are very hot and very radioactive.

 - Medical Waste.
-Radiation is used in variety of medical examinations and treatments.
-Doses from medical radiation sources are determined, whether a person underwent a treatment or not.
+Radiation is used in a variety of medical examinations and treatments.
+Doses from medical radiation sources are determined by whether a person underwent a treatment or not.
 In general, radiation exposures from medical diagnostic examinations are low (especially in diagnostic uses).
-Doses may be also high (only for therapeutic uses), but in each case, they must be always justified by the benefits of accurate diagnosis of possible disease conditions or by benefits of accurate treatment.
-These doses include contributions from medical and dental diagnostic radiology (diagnostic X-rays), clinical nuclear medicine and radiation therapy.
-Radioactive medical waste tends to contain beta particle and gamma ray emitters.
+Doses may also be high (only for therapeutic uses).
+Still, in each case, they must always be justified by the benefits of accurate diagnosis of possible disease conditions or by benefits of accurate treatment.
+These doses include contributions from medical and dental diagnostic radiology (diagnostic X-rays), clinical nuclear medicine, and radiation therapy.
+Radioactive medical waste tends to contain beta particles and gamma rays emitters.
 It can be divided into two main classes.
-In diagnostic nuclear medicine a number of short-lived gamma emitters such as technetium-99m are used.
-Many of these can be disposed of by leaving it to decay for a short time before disposal as normal waste.
+In diagnostic nuclear medicine, many short-lived gamma emitters such as technetium-99m are used.
+Many of these can be disposed of by leaving them to decay for a short time before disposal as normal waste.

 - Industrial Waste.
-Industrial waste can contain alpha, beta, neutron or gamma emitters.
-Gamma emitters are used in many industrial uses such as radiography, which is a method of non-destructive testing where many types of manufactured components can be examined to verify the internal structure and integrity of the specimen.
-Neutron emitting sources are used in a range of applications, such as oil well logging.
+Industrial waste can contain alpha, beta, neutron, or gamma emitters.
+Gamma emitters are used in many industrial uses, such as radiography, a non-destructive testing method where many types of manufactured components can be examined to verify the internal structure and integrity of the specimen.
+Neutron emitting sources are used in various applications, such as oil well logging.

 - NORM.
-Naturally occurring radioactive materials (NORM) and Technologically Enhanced Naturally Occurring Radioactive Materials (TENORM) consist of materials, usually industrial wastes or by-products enriched with radioactive elements found in the environment, such as uranium, thorium and potassium and any of their decay products, such as radium and radon.
+Naturally occurring radioactive materials (NORM) and Technologically Enhanced Naturally Occurring Radioactive Materials (TENORM) consist of materials, usually industrial wastes or by-products, enriched with radioactive elements found in the environment, such as uranium, thorium, and potassium and any of their decay products, such as radium and radon.
 For example, coal, a combustible black or brownish-black sedimentary rock, contains a substantial amount of the radioactive elements uranium and thorium.
 According to the UNSCEAR, the average specific activity of both uranium-238 and thorium-232 in coal is generally around 20 Bq/kg (range 5-300 Bq/kg).
 Coal mines in Freital, Germany, which have uranium concentrations of 15000 Bq/kg, are an exception.
 Burning coal gasifies its organic materials, concentrating its inorganic components into the remaining waste, called fly ash.
-Around 10% of coal is fly ash.
-Fly ash is hazardous and toxic to human beings and some other living things, and fly ash also contains the radioactive elements uranium and thorium, which are concentrated by a factor of 10.
+Around 10% of coal is fly ash, and fly ash is hazardous and toxic to human beings and other living things.
+Fly ash also contains the radioactive elements uranium and thorium, concentrated by a factor of 10.

 Types of Radioactive Waste

 As was written, radioactive waste is any waste that contains radioactive material.
-This material is either intrinsically radioactive, or has been contaminated by radioactive material, and that is deemed to have no further use.
-Basic classification is based on the intensity (specific activity) of a material.
+This material is either intrinsically radioactive or contaminated by radioactive material, which is deemed to have no further use.
+The basic classification is based on a material’s intensity (specific activity).
 Therefore, there are three broad categories of radioactive waste.:

 - Low-level Waste.
-Low-level waste, LLW, comes from reactor operations and from medical, academic, industrial, and other commercial uses of radioactive materials.
+Low-level waste, LLW, comes from reactor operations and medical, academic, industrial, and other commercial uses of radioactive materials.
 Low-level wastes include paper, rags, tools, clothing, filters, and other materials which contain small amounts of mostly short-lived radioactivity.
-Low-level waste (LLW) has a radioactive content not exceeding 4 giga-becquerels per tonne (GBq/t) of alpha activity or 12 GBq/t beta-gamma activity.
-LLW usually does not require shielding during handling and transport, most LLW is suitable for shallow land burial.
-To reduce its volume, it is often compacted or incinerated before disposal.
+Low-level waste (LLW) has a radioactive content not exceeding 4 giga-becquerels per tonne (GBq/t) of the alpha activity or 12 GBq/t beta-gamma activity.
+LLW usually does not require shielding during handling and transport, and most LLW is suitable for shallow land burial.
+It is often compacted or incinerated before disposal to reduce its volume.

 - Intermediate-level Waste.
-Intermediate-level waste (ILW) contains higher amounts of radioactivity and it generally require shielding, but the heat it generates (<2 kW/m3) is not sufficient to be taken into account in the design or selection of storage and disposal facilities.
-Intermediate-level wastes includes ion-exchange resins, chemical sludge, contaminated materials from reactor decommissioning and some radioactive sources used in radiation therapy.
+Intermediate-level waste (ILW) contains higher amounts of radioactivity and generally requires shielding.
+Still, the heat it generates (<2 kW/m3) is insufficient to be considered in the design or selection of storage and disposal facilities.
+Intermediate-level wastes include ion-exchange resins, chemical sludge, contaminated materials from reactor decommissioning, and radioactive sources used in radiation therapy.
 Intermediate-level radioactive waste that requires long-term management.
 The owners and the producers of intermediate-level radioactive waste are responsible for managing the waste they produce.
 It may be solidified in concrete or bitumen for disposal.
-As a general rule, short-lived waste (mainly non-fuel materials from reactors) is buried in shallow repositories, while long-lived waste (from fuel and fuel reprocessing) is deposited in geological repository.
+Generally, short-lived waste (mainly non-fuel materials from reactors) is buried in shallow repositories.
+In contrast, long-lived waste (from fuel and fuel reprocessing) is deposited in a geological repository.

 - High-level Waste.
 High-level waste, HLW, is primarily spent fuel removed from reactors after producing electricity.
-HLW is also a type of nuclear waste created by the reprocessing of spent nuclear fuel (e.g., waste formed by vitrification of liquid high-level waste).
-High-level waste is sufficiently radioactive for its decay heat (>2kW/m3) to increase its temperature, and the temperature of its surroundings, significantly.
+HLW is also a type of nuclear waste created by reprocessing spent nuclear fuel (e.g., waste formed by vitrification of high-level liquid waste).
+High-level waste is sufficiently radioactive for its decay heat (>2kW/m3) to increase its temperature and the temperature of its surroundings significantly.
 As a result, high-level waste requires cooling and sufficient shielding.
 HLW accounts for over 95 percent of the total radioactivity produced in the process of nuclear electricity generation.
-HLW contains both long-lived and short-lived components, depending on the length of time it will take for the radioactivity of particular radionuclides to decrease to levels that are considered non-hazardous for people and the surrounding environment.
-If generally short-lived fission products can be separated from long-lived actinides, this distinction becomes important in management and disposal of HLW.
+HLW contains both long-lived and short-lived components, depending on the length of time it will take for the radioactivity of particular radionuclides to decrease to levels considered non-hazardous for people and the surrounding environment.
+If short-lived fission products are generally separated from long-lived actinides, this distinction becomes important in the management and disposal of HLW.